vtexdocs/help-center-content/docs/tutorials/en/setting-up-payments-with-easypay.md

 - [Configure the easypay affiliation](#configure-the-easypay-affiliation)
 - [Configure payment with Apple Pay on easypay (optional)](#configure-payment-with-apple-pay-on-easypay-optional)

-<div class="alert alert-warning" role="alert">If you are a marketplace or seller, read <a href="https://help.vtex.com/en/tutorial/setting-up-payments-with-easypay-marketplace--3YllWiITcPEOpteuToEdO7">Configuring payment with easypay in a marketplace</a> or <a href="https://help.vtex.com/en/tutorial/setting-up-payments-with-easypay-seller--5mYMCM1tiRiZO6PozuUncE">Configuring payment with easypay seller</a>.</div>
+>⚠️ If you are a marketplace or seller, read [Configuring payment with easypay in a marketplace](https://help.vtex.com/en/tutorial/setting-up-payments-with-easypay-marketplace--3YllWiITcPEOpteuToEdO7) or [Configuring payment with easypay seller](https://help.vtex.com/en/tutorial/setting-up-payments-with-easypay-seller--5mYMCM1tiRiZO6PozuUncE).

 ## Install the easypay app